 Odum School graduate students have won eight out of 24 U.S. EPA STAR Graduate Fellowships.

-Nearly 20% of our undergraduates participated in the UGA Center for Undergraduate Research Opportunities in 2015-2016, conducting original research under the direction of faculty mentors and giving oral and poster presentations at the annual CURO Symposium.
+Nearly 20% of our undergraduates participate in the UGA Center for Undergraduate Research Opportunities, conducting original research under the direction of faculty mentors and giving oral and poster presentations at the annual CURO Symposium.

-Odum School undergraduates have won eight Udall Scholarships out of 12 awarded to UGA students since 2007, as well as Truman, Mitchell, Schwarzman, Goldwater, Hollings, and Fulbright Scholarships.
+Odum School undergraduates have won twelve Udall Scholarships out of 17 awarded to UGA students since 2007, as well as Truman, Mitchell, Schwarzman, Goldwater, Hollings, and Fulbright Scholarships.

 Our alumni include a member of the National Academy of Sciences, a recipient of the MacArthur “Genius” grant, and the inaugural winner of the Science and SciLifeLab Prize for Young Scientists.